CBorowski-dev/docs-operaton-org/content/installation/full/was/manual-liberty.md

 * `camunda-spin-core-$PLATFORM_VERSION.jar`
 * `camunda-commons-utils-$PLATFORM_VERSION.jar`

-In order to activate Camunda Spin functionality for a process engine, you need to register a process engine plugin in the Camunda configuration as follows:
+In order to activate Operaton Spin functionality for a process engine, you need to register a process engine plugin in the Operaton configuration as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>